 Gold and silver making

-Loads of jewellery to choose from should you wish to indulge and quite touristy.
+Loads of jewellery to choose from should you wish to indulge but another tourist stop.

 The 4 neck-ringed Padaung ladies were purely for tourists and quite disappointing.
-I expected to see these locals in a more natural and candid setting, and it’s just like these ladies are on show.
+I expected to see these locals in a more natural and candid setting, bust sadly, this is a tourist show.

 Jumping Cat Monastery

-The Nga Phe Kyaung provides a pictorial history of Buddha’s inception, which is informative and the wooden building is quite serene.
+The Nga Phe Kyaung provides a pictorial history of Buddha’s inception, which is informative in the serene wooden building.

 Ultimately, the day is crammed with activities and memorable scenery, which changes constantly throughout the day.
 Make the effort to take one of these amazing trips.